Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

+At $t=0$, the phases $\sfrac{E_r\z t}{\hbar}$ of the exponentials in the sum on the right-hand side of Eq.~(\ref{eq:17}) vanish.
+The sum then reduces to the normalization of $\ket{\Psi_0\z}$, and the equality to $\ff(t=0)=1$.
+As $t$ grows, the eigenstates $\ket{r}$ satisfying $\sfrac{|E_r|\z t}{\hbar} \agt 1$ acquire significantly different phases, and the resulting destructive interferences reduce the fidelity.
+At very long times, one expects the first term on the right-hand side of Eq.~(\ref{eq:18}) to approach zero and the fidelity to approach the following small constant:

+In the continuum limit $L\to\infty$, the overlaps $\braket{r}{\Psi_0\z}$ become infinitesimal, and $\cres\to 0$, a consequence of the Anderson orthogonality catastrophe \cite{1967And1049}.
+However, for finite lattices, the sum on the right-hand side of Eq.~\eqref{eq:19} is nonzero, and so $\ff(t\to\infty)\ne 0$.
+The numerical results in the following sections will confirm these expectations.

-Given the eigenvalues and eigenvectors of $\hh_0\z$ and $\hh_K\z$, it is a simple numerical exercise to compute the right-hand side of Eq.~(\ref{eq:18}), for small $L$.
-The computational cost rapidly becomes prohibitive as the lattice size grows, however, because the number of many-body eigenstates contributing to the sum is
+Consider now the practical aspects of computing the fidelity.
+For small $L$, given the eigenvalues and eigenvectors of $\hh_0\z$ and $\hh_K\z$, {computing the right-hand side of Eq.~(\ref{eq:17}) is straightforward.
+However, the computational cost rapidly becomes prohibitive as the lattice size grows because the number of contributing many-body eigenstates is $N_r = \binom{\sz}{L}$.
+In practice, therefore, an alternative numerical approach is preferable.}